 Don’t miss the University of Idaho Arboretum & Botanical Garden, which is organized into regions of the world and is filled with benches and water features built for contemplation.
 The sweet scent of lilac fills the air in May when the arboretum’s more than 100 varieties begin to bloom.
 The approximately 750 hosta plants in the display garden — recognized by the American Hosta Society — are best from May through September, setting the stage for fall foliage.
 And did you know you can call a few days ahead to inquire about a personal tour?

 On your way in and out of Moscow, take in stunning landscapes along the Palouse Scenic Byway in all months.
-Depending on the route and time of year, you might see colorful crops, old barns, snowy scenes and dramatic weather — Idaho photographer Alison Meyer offers a great guide for seasonal shots — but stick to paved highways instead of dirt roads when conditions are wet and wintery, and be prepared for poor cell phone coverage between towns.
+Depending on the route and time of year, you might see colorful crops, old barns, snowy scenes and dramatic weather.
+But stick to paved highways instead of dirt roads when conditions are wet and wintery, and be prepared for poor cell phone coverage between towns.

 Plan a detour to Steptoe Butte State Park Heritage Site, drive the spiraling road up to the 3,612-foot summit overlooking the Palouse and explore the 168-acre day-use park, home to some of the oldest rock in the Pacific Northwest.

 –Written by Cara Strickland, last updated in September 2022.